truongd8593/mfix/USER_GUIDE.md

 The Mode bar allows switching the GUI between various modes including:

  - Modeler, used to setup a simulation
- - Workflow, future feature to support creation, managment, post processing, and optimization of simulations.
+ - Workflow, future feature to support creation, management, post processing, and optimization of simulations.

 A status bar is also present, showing the current status of the GUI or a running